Brian Brady, President

 Ayeshia brings to Mikva seven years of professional outreach and community organizing experience.
 She is committed to the education and empowerment of low-income Chicago youth, and has done extensive work in the field of youth development.
 Ayeshia's special areas of expertise include generating and implementing strategies that enhance school and community engagement.

-Machee Kelly, Program Assistant, Mikva Challenge DC
+Machee Kelly, Communications & Program Coordinator, Mikva Challenge DC

 Fun Fact: Machee enjoys creating art and event planning in her spare time, especially kids birthday parties.